TFAC074 Foundations of Truth and Reconciliation at Work

 Course Description

-Foundations of Truth and Reconciliation at Work offers you an in-depth exploration of the historical, legal, and socio-cultural aspects of Indigenous-non-Indigenous relations in Canada.
+Engage in an in-depth exploration of the historical, legal, and socio-cultural aspects of Indigenous-non-Indigenous relations in Canada.

 Through interactive modules, you’ll engage with diverse learning resources, reflect on personal biases, and develop empathy and allyship towards Indigenous experiences.
 You’ll create a personalized reconciliation plan, empowering you to translate knowledge into actionable steps to build reconciliation into your personal and professional life.